MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/existing-devices/create-autopilot-task-sequence.md

       1. Make sure the option **Partition and format the target computer before installing the operating system** is selected and enabled.

-      1. Make sure the option **Configure task sequence for use with BitLocker** is not selected.
-If BitLocker encryption is desired, it's recommend to enabled via Intune policies that are applied during the Autopilot deployment.
+      1. Make sure the option **Configure task sequence for use with BitLocker** isn't selected.
+If BitLocker encryption is desired, it's recommended to enable via Intune policies that are applied during the Autopilot deployment.

           > [!NOTE]
           >
           > Although BitLocker encryption could technically be enabled via the task sequence, it may result in undesired outcomes.
 For example, BitLocker recovery keys being saved to Configuration Manager BitLocker Management or on-premise Active Directory instead of Intune or Azure AD.
 Additionally, if certain BitLocker settings specified in the task sequence, such as BitLocker encryption method and strength, doesn't match the BitLocker policy settings in Intune, then this could cause the device to show as non-compliant.
 Resolving issues like this could mean having to decrypt and then re-encrypt the drive to resolve.
 Therefore it's recommended not to enable BitLocker as part of the task sequence and instead enable BitLocker as part of Intune policies deployed during Autopilot.

       1. Leave **Product key** blank.
 The Autopilot for existing devices task sequence runs the [Windows System Preparation Tool (Sysprep)](/windows-hardware/manufacture/desktop/sysprep--system-preparation--overview) at the end of the task sequence.
-Sysprep will clear any product key that is specified.
+Sysprep clears any product key that is specified.

       1. Leave the option of **Randomly generate the local administrator password and disable the account on all support platforms (recommended)** selected.
 Alternatively, the option of **Enable the account and specify the local administrator password** can be selected and a password specified.
 However, the password specified will only be useful after the **Setup Windows and ConfigMgr** task and if the task sequence fails and doesn't complete successfully.
 If the task sequence completes successfully, the password is cleared at the end of the task sequence by Sysprep.